 Examples of Glass Patterns

-Glass for enclosures can be of different types depending on its chemical and physical properties.
+Glass for shower cubicle can be of different types depending on its chemical and physical properties.
 Clear glass is made with low iron content and reflects sunlight to a very small degree allowing a lot of light to pass through the glass.
 This type offers excellent clarity and uninterrupted views.
 It finds applications in windows, facades and shower enclosures.Frosted glass does not allow clear views, but obscures your vision of the inside of the bathroom.
 Frosted variety offers a decorative and appealing alternative to clear glass for your enclosure.
 Rain Glass / Patterned are popular in shower areas, they are a type of textured glass that comes with a pattern that resembles water or rain drops running down the glass surface.
-The rain-like pattern enhances its visual appeal while preventing clear views of the cubicle, thereby offering lots of privacy to the person using the shower cabin.What difference does the thickness of the glass make to my shower?
+The rain-like pattern enhances its visual appeal while preventing clear views of the cubicle, thereby offering lots of privacy to the person using the shower cabin.What difference does the thickness of the glass make to my shower cabin?

 Why is size or thickness so important when it comes to enclosures?
 Just like in everything else, size does matter.
 At the very basic level, glass thickness determines how sturdy and strong your cubicle will be.
 However, if you think that the thicker the glass, the better, then think again.
 It may not necessarily be so.
 Sometimes the thickness and weight of the glass may be so much that it may decrease its life span and put an unnecessary strain on the other accompanying parts and accessories.